 Lessons from product naming

-When faced with the need for a name, the possibilities are almost limitless – from functional descriptive names such as Northwest Airlines, to evocative names such as Virgin and Twitter to acronyms (a special mention goes to FCUK) and family names such as Cadbury’s.
+When faced with the need for a name, the possibilities are almost limitless – from functional descriptive names such as Northwest Airlines, to evocative names such as Virgin and Twitter (now called X – see below) to acronyms (a special mention goes to FCUK) and family names such as Cadbury’s.

 Product naming: where do you see the brand in 3 years?